LHolten/blog/content/rust_query_announcement.md

 Key points about queries:
 - `rows` represents the current set of rows in the query.
 - Joins can add rows and filters can remove rows. <details>By joining a table like `Story`, the `rows` set is mutated to be the Cartesian product of itself and the rows from the joined table.
 The query above only has a single `join`, so we know it will give exactly one result for each row in the `Story` table.</details>
-- Column dummies like `story` refer to joined tables.
-- Results can be collected into vectors of tuples or structs.
 - Using `aggregate` to calculate an aggregate, does not change the number of rows in the query.
 - `rows.filter_on` can be used to filter rows in the aggregate to match a value from the outer scope.
 - The `rows.avg` method returns the average of the rows in the aggregate, if there are no rows then the average will evaluate to `None`.
+- Results can be collected into vectors of tuples or structs.

 ### Schema Evolution and Migrations